Nested Markov Properties for Acyclic Directed Mixed Graphs: Introduction

 Likewise, the set of distributions in the nested Markov model associated with an ADMG corresponds to the intersection of the sets of distributions obeying factorization properties encoded by specific CADMGs obtained from the original ADMG.
-However, whereas the undirected graphs corresponding to a DAG may be seen as representing specific (ancestral) {\em margins}, the CADMGs obtained from an ADMG represent `kernel' distributions obtained by sequentially applying a new `fixing' operation on distributions, one that generalizes conditioning and marginalizing.
+However, whereas the undirected graphs corresponding to a DAG may be seen as representing specific (ancestral) \emph{margins}, the CADMGs obtained from an ADMG represent ``kernel'' distributions obtained by sequentially applying a new ``fixing'' operation on distributions, one that generalizes conditioning and marginalizing.
 This fixing operation has a natural causal interpretation, as do the kernels that form CADMG factorizations of the nested Markov model.
 Specifically, in the context of a latent variable causal model whose projection is a given ADMG, kernels can be viewed as (identified) interventional distributions.
 Not all variables are fixable.
 From a causal perspective this is natural since in the presence of latent variables, not all interventional distributions are identifiable.
-The fixing operation and the set of fixable vertices are defined in section \ref{subsec:fixing}.
+The fixing operation and the set of fixable vertices are defined in Section~\ref{subsec:fixing}.

-As a specific example, consider the graph shown in Fig.~\ref{fig:verma1}(i).
-In this ADMG, the vertex $X_3$ may be fixed to give the CADMG shown in Fig.~\ref{fig:verma1}(ii), where the corresponding distribution and factorization are also shown.
-Here
+As a specific example, consider the graph shown in Figure~\ref{fig:verma1}(i).
+In this ADMG, the vertex $3$ may be fixed to give the CADMG shown in Figure~\ref{fig:verma1}(ii), where the corresponding distribution and factorization are also shown, with

-Note that, although the original graph implied no conditional independences, the graph in Figure \ref{fig:verma1}(ii) implies the independence $X_1 \ci X_4 \mid X_3$ via m-separation.
+Note that, although the original graph implied no conditional independences, the graph in Figure~\ref{fig:verma1}(ii) implies the independence $X_{1} \civtex X_{4} \mid X_{3}$ via m-separation.